What is Key Responsibility Area?

 What are some examples of KRA for HR Managers?

 The KRAs for an HR Manager would include the roles and responsibilities for the job.
 It varies in different companies.
 It would need to be a SMART goal, i.e. goals that are Specific, Measurable, Achievable, Reliable, and Time-bound.
-The following are the KRA for HR Managers:
+The following are some important KRAs for HR Managers:

 • Lead talent acquisition: